 In Scotland, landlords are having to deal with a temporary rent cap and moratorium on evictions, with these measures running until 31 March 2024.
+The Scottish government's intention is to introduce a permanent system of rent controls.
 The Welsh government has also consulted on possible rent controls.